abadiet/abadiet/README.md

 ## [:robot: Distributed Computing *(2023)*](https://github.com/titofra/Distributed-Computing)

-Basic versatile C library for distributed computing.
+Basic versatile C library for distributed computing with dedicated os.
 [Distributed computing](https://en.wikipedia.org/wiki/Distributed_computing) refers to a network of computers working together to solve a problem or complete a task, instead of a single computer handling all the processing.
 The workload is divided among multiple machines, allowing for faster and more efficient processing.

 <p align="center">
 	<a href="https://github.com/titofra/Distributed-Computing"><img src="https://github.com/titofra/Distributed-Computing/raw/main/resources/distributed_computing.png" width="700"></a>